How to keep going the days you feel broken.

 Hard days come

 Tough days come for all of us.
-Even if you have relatively good mental health, there are days when the world is just too much for you.
-As bad as those days might be, bad bipolar days are even worse.
+Even if you have relatively good mental health, there are days when life in this world is too much.
+As hard as those days are, bad bipolar days are even worse.

 My memory is never better than when enduring a broken bipolar day.
 Suddenly, I can remember conversations from childhood, word-for-word.
-I remember how awful I felt in the moment, and the same emotions rampage through me even though decades have passed.
+I remember how awful I felt and suffer the same emotions even though decades have passed.

-My brain processes outside stimuli like a slow trudge through deep mud.
+My brain processes information like a slow trudge through deep mud.
 Simple acts, such as tying my shoes or putting water in the iron, take minutes of contemplation.
 Where’s the faucet again?

-My hands and legs and brain struggle to communicate, and I trip, walk into walls, and drop things.
+My hands and legs struggle to communicate with my brain.
+I trip, walk into walls, and drop things.
 Each mishap a sledgehammer driving me deeper into the darkness.

-It’s no wonder why so many with bipolar can’t work, because the bipolar monster takes away most skills.
+It’s no wonder why so many with bipolar can’t work.
+The bipolar monster steals most of your useful skills.

 I’m one of the lucky ones.
 Most days, I can keep the beast hidden.
 I work as a bookkeeper and tax preparer, so my brain has to work.
 I’m also the type of person who is usually smiling and laughing.

-It’s a wonderful facade, but it takes tremendous energy to keep it up.
-When the bipolar animal steals all my energy, I struggle to brush my teeth or get dressed.
+It’s a wonderful façade, but it takes a lot of energy to keep it up.
+When the bipolar animal steals my strength, I struggle to brush my teeth and get dressed.

-Still, no matter how bad the bad days get, there are a few things I can do to make them a little easier.
+No matter how bad the bad days get, there are a few things I do to make them a little easier.
 Here are three.